-- the victim, especially their protection and support; - the alleged perpetrator; and - all the other children (and, if appropriate, adult students and staff) at our school, especially any actions that are appropriate to protect them
+- the victim, especially their protection and support; - whether there have been other victims - the alleged perpetrator; and - all the other children (and, if appropriate, adult students and staff) at our school, especially any actions that are appropriate to protect them from the alleged perpetrator(s) or from future harms

-Our risk assessment will either be a written record and will be reviewed and updated regularly.
+Our risk assessment will be a written record and will be reviewed and updated regularly.
 We will continually and actively consider the risks posed to all children/students and we will put adequate measures in place to protect and keep them safe.